davewsmith/toydeploy/NOTES.md

 Set up a github action to run flake8 and pytest.
 And a build badge.

 That was incredibly easy.
 Adding ansible-lint.
+Yay, it failed, because it needs Ansible.